dhadka/retro-board-creator/README.md

 **`only-log`** - Log what actions would be performed, but do not actually create the retro board, issue, or notifications.
 Useful for testing.

+## Changing retro dates

+Changing the date of a retro whose project board already exists is easy.
+Just edit the project board and find in the description the field `"date": "..."`.
+All future retros are based on this date.
+The next retro will be scheduled approximately N weeks, where N is the value in the `retro-cadence-weeks` setting, from the new date.

+If you want to change the cadence and/or day of week for just future retros, you can modify the `retro-cadence-weeks` and `retro-day-of-week` settings.
+Any existing retro will be unchanged (but you can manually change it as noted above), but all future retros will use the new schedule.

 ## How to contribute

 Install the dependencies